dom38/multi-cloud-demo/2-Karmada/README.md

 # 2-Karmada-Bootstrap

-The application in this folder will deploy 2 helm releases in each of the new kubernetes clusters created by crossplane.
-It will also pass the config to our main cluster that will add the new clusters to the Karmada control plane.
+The application in this folder will deploy:

+- A Karmada agent in both clusters
+- Resources that link our agents up to the central Karmada control plane
+- The Helm operator in each cluster so Karmada can deploy Helm releases